awsdocs/aws-doc-sdk-examples/python/example_code/lookoutvision/README.md

 Shows how to find a tag attached to an Amazon Lookout for Vision model.

 ### train_host.py
-Shows how to create and hosts a model.
+Shows how to create and host a model.
 The code creates a project, creates a manifest file, creates a dataset using the manifest file,  and trains a model.
 Finally, if desired, the example shows how to host the model.
 Used by `train_host.py`.

 ## Additional information